rbtcollins/bitnami-docker/gke/wordpress/README.md

 This tutorial walks through setting up a scalable [Wordpress](http://wordpress.org) installation on Google Container Engine using the [Bitnami Container Images](https://bitnami.com/docker) for Docker.
 If you're just looking for the quickest way to get Wordpress up and running you might prefer our [prebuilt installers, VMs and Cloud Images](http://www.bitnami.com/stack/wordpress).
 If you're interested in getting hands on with [Kubernetes](http://kubernetes.io) and [Google Container Engine](https://cloud.google.com/container-engine/), read on....

-The following illustration provides an overview of the architecture we will setup using Kubernetes and Bitnami container images for our Wordpress deployment.
+The following illustration provides an overview of the architecture we'll setup using Kubernetes and Bitnami container images for our Wordpress deployment.

 ![Architecture](images/architecture.png)